 When she completed school, Saviour was determined to give back to her community what she had gained from the support received.
-For this reason she trained as a Learner Guide, returning to her school to lead students through the My Better World life skills program and establishing a study group to help her learners prepare for exams.
-During the time spent volunteering at her school, Saviour says she underwent a transformation: “I gained so much courage and confidence that opportunities opened up as a result.”
+For this reason she trained as a CAMFED Learner Guide, returning to her school to lead students through the My Better World life skills program and establishing a study group to help her learners prepare for exams.
+Through the program, she says, she underwent a transformation: “I gained so much courage and confidence that opportunities opened up as a result.”

 At the same time, through the program she was able to access a loan that enabled her to start a cassava, plantain and yam distribution business.
-Working in partnership with her mother, Saviour has built the business up to 10 employees who sell produce to restaurants across the district.
-With the profits, she supports her siblings to go to school and works with other CAMFED alumnae (CAMA members) to raise funds to provide the educational needs of vulnerable children in the community who might otherwise drop out of school and into an early marriage.
+Working in partnership with her mother, Saviour has built up the business and now employs 10 people who sell produce to restaurants across the district.
+With the profits, she supports her siblings to go to school and works with other CAMFED Association (CAMA) members to raise funds to provide the educational needs of vulnerable girls in the community who might otherwise be compelled to drop out of school and into an early marriage.

 Through the Learner Guide Program Saviour started a produce distribution business, employing young people in the community and reinvesting the profits into her siblings' education (Photo: Eliza Powell/CAMFED).

 “I’m proud of where I am today.
 I’m proud that I am a radio presenter and that I am teaching - putting smiles on the faces of young ones is the greatest joy.”